 How to Make a Gluten Free Cherry Cobbler

-- Step 1 - Combine all of the filling ingredients in your baking dish.
+- STEP 1 - Combine cherries, sugar, arrowroot powder, vanilla extract and almond extract in your baking dish.
 Stir to coat the cherries with flour.

-- Step 2 - Bake the cherries for 20 minutes.
+- STEP 2 - Bake the cherry filling for 20 minutes.

 Frequently Asked Questions